ehickey96/ehickey96.github.io/index.md

         cin >> password;
     }
 ```
    I showed where the projects met their requirements, but also highlighted how they failed to meet best standards, or could be inproved.
 These areas for improve would later be focused on during my enhancements of the project.
+Examples of issues included excessive commenting (which partially was done at the time to meet course requirements.)

 <br/>